kingakisielinska/mObywatel-user-guide/Adding_documents/trustedprofile.md

 ## Online application

-If you do not have access to electronic banking you may also set up a trusted profile by selecting **Online application**.
+If you do not have access to electronic banking, you may also set up a trusted profile by selecting **Online application**.

 ![online application](../assets/images/onlineap.png)